Best southern Thai food in Phuket

-Traditional Southern Thai food can be super spicy so get ready for a mega-fire in the mouth when trying some of these dishes.
-Here are a few of our favourites that you can find in restaurants around Phuket:
+Traditional Southern Thai food can be super spicy, so get ready for a mega-fire in the mouth when trying some of these dishes.
+The list is much longer than this, but here are a few of our favourites you can find in local restaurants around Phuket.

 Gaeng som pla is one of those dishes that you’re bound to either love or hate – there’s no chance of feeling indifferent after a taste of this spicy and sour Southern Thai curry.